Parity game: Related games and their decision problems

 A slight modification of the above game, and the related graph-theoretic problem, makes solving the game NP-hard.
 The modified game has the Rabin acceptance condition, and thus every vertex is colored by a set of colors instead of a single color.
 Accordingly, we say a vertex v has color j if the color j belongs to the color set of v.
 An infinite play is winning for player 0 if there exists i such that infinitely many vertices in the play have color 2i, yet finitely many have color 2i+1.

-Parity is the special case where every vertex has a single color.